The Southern Company (SO) poses a Brand-New Opportunity for Investors with beta value of 0.51 - News Daemon

 Sponsored

-The Utilities sector firm’s twelve-monthly sales growth has been 3.00% for the last half of the decade.
+In the past 5-years timespan, the Utilities sector firm’s annual sales growth was 3.00%.
 Meanwhile, its Annual Earning per share during the time was -2.60%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is -23.50%.
 This publicly-traded company’s shares outstanding now amounts to $1.09 billion, simultaneously with a float of $1.09 billion.
-The organization now has a market capitalization sitting at $73.18 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $66.51, while the 200-day Moving Average is $71.52.
+The organization now has a market capitalization sitting at $75.00 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $65.86, while the 200-day Moving Average is $71.60.

-It is quite necessary to find out the efficiency of the corporate organization, which has 27300 number of employees on its payroll.
+If we measure the efficiency of the company that is accounted for 27300 employees.
 For the Profitability, stocks gross margin was +28.24, operating margin was +22.69 and Pretax Margin of +11.09.

 The Southern Company (SO) Ownership Facts and Figures